≡ Menu

 The problem is…

-While your Glaucoma might not be an issue for you when applying for a traditional term or whole life insurance policy, there are many other factors that could play a role in the outcome of your life insurance application.
+While your Glaucoma might not be an issue when applying for a traditional term or whole life insurance policy, many other factors could affect the outcome of your life insurance application.

 Factors such as your: